-10 Most Mesmerising Views of Mt Fuji from Kawaguchiko
+10 of the Best Mt Fuji Photo Spots near Kawaguchiko

 Last Updated:

 The Fuji Five Lakes area is one of the best places to see Mt Fuji in all its glory.
-On our very first night in Kawaguchiko, one of the main towns in the Fuji Five Lakes area, I honestly couldn’t stop squealing every time I turned a corner…. and there it was, majestically standing tall and peeping out over the top of the surrounding buildings.
+On our very first night in Kawaguchiko, one of the main towns in the Fuji Five Lakes area, I honestly couldn’t stop squealing every time I turned a corner… and there it was, majestically standing tall and towering over the top of the surrounding buildings.

 There is no shortage of Mt Fuji viewing spots in Kawaguchiko, but after spending 3 days exploring the area, I’ve narrowed down the ten best views of Mount Fuji.